AllTrials/AllTrialsApp/README.md

 Upon hitting the "search" button the app will perform up to 10 attempts to generate a valid query to the database and it if finds a valid query it will return a downloadable dataframe.

 This is still very much imperfect and requires better prompt engineering.
-Current prompt looks as follows:
+Current baseline prompt looks as follows:

     Set model temperature to 0.8